Recipients to be recognized at the ACR 2020 Annual Meeting

 About the American College of Radiology

-The American College of Radiology is a membership organization of 39,000 radiologists, radiation oncologists and medical physicists dedicated to serving patients and society by empowering radiology professionals to advance the practice, science and professions of radiological care.
+The American College of Radiology is a membership organization of nearly 40,000 radiologists, radiation oncologists and medical physicists dedicated to serving patients and society by empowering radiology professionals to advance the practice, science and professions of radiological care.